 - Gazing at the stars.

-Only 170km southeast of Cape Town lies the sleepy town of Cape Agulhas.
-This little ‘dorp’ marks the most southern tip of Africa.
-It is also here where the Indian and Atlantic oceans meet.
-The town is notorious for its rugged coastline, rocky beaches and shipwrecks which dot the coastline.
+Cape Agulhas lies only 170km southeast of Cape Town, making it ideal for a quick weekend getaway.
+The sleepy town marks Africa’s southern tip, and it is also here where the Indian and Atlantic oceans meet.
+The town is notorious for its rugged coastline, rocky beaches, and shipwrecks dotting the coastline.

 - Seeing the gorgeous view on top of the Cape Agulhas Lighthouse Museum,